Hibi4/FrontentMentor_project/rest-countries-api-with-color-theme-switcher-master/README-template.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 For future projects, I would like to use some Front-end frameworks (react, angular, next js etc...) to solve the challenges.
 I think it will be a good opportunity to learn how to use them and not forgetting to use talwind css with one of this frameworks.